174 Chester Park,

 Conduct your self in a professional manner.

 No Cell Phones.
 Turn off your phones and refraing from talking or texting during your observations.
-In some settings it is not sufficient to put phones on the "silient" mode; you must turn them OFF.

 Introduce yourself to clients, family members, professionals, as a student observer fulfilling course requirements.
 Be sure to wear your name badge. it is professional courtesy to do so.